Family violence intervention orders

 Family violence intervention orders and Family Law Act orders

-Note that if an application for an intervention order has been filed with the Magistrates’ Court, the same applicant cannot apply for an injunction in a family law court (Family Court or Federal Circuit Court) for the same violent or abusive circumstances, unless the earlier proceedings have lapsed or been discontinued.
+Note that if an application for an intervention order has been filed with the Magistrates’ Court under state law, the same applicant cannot apply for an injunction in the Federal Circuit and Family Court of Australia under federal law for the same violent or abusive circumstances, unless the earlier proceedings have lapsed or been discontinued.

 Intervention orders and parenting orders